deoplete-plugins/deoplete-go/README.md

 And, You can generate your Go environment. such as version is `devel`, GOARCH is `arm`.
 If you want to it, run `make gen_json`.
-Will generated json file to `./data/json/VERSION/$GOOS_$GOARCH`.
+Will generate a json file to `./data/json/VERSION/$GOOS_$GOARCH`.

-`make gen_json` command also will create `./data/stdlib.txt`.
-It same as `go tool api` result.
+`make gen_json` command will also create `./data/stdlib.txt`.
+It is the same as `go tool api` result.
 In detail,
 ```bash
 go tool api -contexts $GOOS-$GOARCH-cgo | grep -v 'golang.org/x/net/http2/hpack' | sed -e s/,//g | awk '{print $2}' | uniq > ./data/stdlib.txt
 ```

-This api list used in the base for the generation of json file.
+This api list is used in the base for the generation of json file.

 ---